Enlighten Smoothie Bowl (Healthy + Easy)

 - Coconut – I toast my coconut for about 5 minutes at 400 degrees F., let it cool down, then store it in airtight containers, so it’s handy when making smoothies.

-- Goji berries – are antioxidant-rich and a good source of vitamin A and C. I pick mine up online (affiliate link).
+- Goji berries – are antioxidant-rich and a good source of vitamins A and C. I pick mine up online (affiliate link).

 Because you can never have too many smoothie recipes, whether in a bowl or in a glass!